Marilyn Manson dropped by record label after abuse allegations | DW | 02.02.2021

 In 2018, Evan Rachel Wood appeared before the US House Judiciary Committee to campaign for the 2016 Survivors' Bill of Rights Act to be enacted across the US.
 Although she did not name her abuser, she spoke of how he "had bouts of extreme jealousy, which would often result in him wrecking our home, cornering me in a room, and threatening me."

-Wood then created the Phoenix Act that recommends to US State lawmakers that they extend the statute of limitations on domestic violence from three years to five.
+Wood then helped create the Phoenix Act, which urges US state lawmakers to extend the statute of limitations on domestic violence from three years to five.
 It was signed into law by California governor Gavin Newsom in October 2019 and took effect in January the next year.

 Dan Cleary, a guitar technician who toured with Manson has previously said on Twitter that Manson turned Wood "into a different person" while on tour.
 "He broke her," he added.